seek-oss/skuba/docs/deep-dives/pnpm.md

       WORKDIR /workdir

       COPY --from=build /workdir/lib lib
+    -
     - COPY --from=deps /workdir/node_modules node_modules
     + COPY --from=build /workdir/node_modules node_modules

       ENV NODE_ENV=production
     ```

-13. Modify your `.buildkite/pipeline.yml` plugins
+16. Modify plugins in `.buildkite/pipeline.yml`

-    As our application now contains a `.npmrc` file in our `workdir`, we now also need to also change the mount path of our auth token `.npmrc` file in our buildkite plugins.
-We will also be exchanging the `yarn.lock` file for `pnpm-lock.yaml`
+    Your build pipeline may have previously output an ephemeral `.npmrc` with an auth token on the build agent.
+    This needs to be output elsewhere to avoid overwriting the new pnpm configuration stored in `.npmrc`.

+    Swap out caching on `package.json` and `yarn.lock` for `pnpm-lock.yaml` at the same time.

     ```diff
       seek-oss/private-npm#v1.2.0: